Bijective enumeration of some colored permutations given by the product of two long cycles: Mapping black-partitioned star maps to permuted thorn trees

-\begin{Rem} Moving around a black vertex clockwise starting with the thorn right after the edge (in clockwise order), a new cycle of $\beta$ begins whenever we meet a left-to-right maximum of the labels. \end{Rem} \begin{Rem} As the long cycle $\alpha$ and the repartition of the cycles of $\beta$ in the various blocks appear explicitly in $\overline{\tau}$, one can recover the black-partitioned star map from it. \end{Rem} \end{enumerate}
+\begin{Rem} Moving around a black vertex clockwise starting with the thorn right after the edge, a new cycle of $\beta$ begins whenever we meet a left-to-right maximum of the labels. \end{Rem}